astorDev/nist/openapi/scalar/article/index.md

 ## Wrapping Up!

 It's very easy to get a nice looking .NET OpenAPI UI with .NET 9 - You just add `Scalar` and pick a theme.
 My theme of choice will be the `Deep Space` theme.
-The theme looks interesting, while still not being too extravagant, which make it suitable for something you would use often.
+The theme looks interesting, while still not being too extravagant, which makes it suitable for something you would use often.

 So here's the line of code I'll add to all my new .NET projects: